THE DUGAN MILL FACTORY FLOOR EXHIBIT ROOM

-The Dugan Mill exhibit mimics a textile factory floor, with machines from the 1890s through the 1950s.
-It features an 1890s carding machine; a mill machine shop with wooden patterns, metal patterns, a machinist’s bench, and a machinist’s or fixer’s toolbox; a winding department with three working winders; an overseer’s office; a weaving department with two looms and a creel; a print shop; and a variety of mill tools and implements.
-One of the most fascinating areas of the Museum, Dugan Mill is located in a separate building that used to house the Willimantic Linen Company’s fire brigade and is set up to teach about the process of producing the cotton thread and the working conditions in old-time mills.
+Located in the Jonathan Dugan Building, the Dugan Mill Factory Floor Exhibit mimics a textile factory floor, with machines from the 1830s through the 1960s.
+It features an 1890s carding machine; a 1950s spinning frame; a mill machine shop with wooden patterns, metal patterns, a machinist’s bench, two lathes, a grinder, and a machinist’s or fixer’s toolbox; a winding department with three working winders; a testing department with three tensile testers; an overseer’s office; a weaving department with three looms and a creel; a print shop; and a variety of mill tools and implements.
+One of the most fascinating areas of the Museum, the Dugan Mill Factory Floor Exhibitis located in a separate building that used to house the Willimantic Linen Company’s fire brigade and is set up to teach about the process of producing the cotton thread and the working conditions in old-time mills.

 Spinning Machine — Spinning machines turned cotton roving into yarn or thread.
 Until the 11th century, when spinning wheels were invented in the Middle East, spinning was done solely by hand, using drop spindles or whorls.
 Spinning wheels did not reach England until the 16th century, during the reign of Henry VIII.
 In the 17th century, English colonists brought spinning wheels to Connecticut.
 But even with a wheel, spinning was still a laborious, time-consuming process.
 Historians estimate that, before the Industrial Revolution, a typical woman spent 75% of her working life producing textiles (yarn, thread, cloth, etc.).
 Spinning machines were invented in England in the 18th century, and were brought to Connecticut in the early 19th century.
 While the earliest spinning machines were driven by waterpower, this machine — built around 1952 — is powered by an electric motor.
 Machines like this were found in the American Thread Company’s Mill No. 2.
 Spinning machines and other industrial textile machinery changed women’s lives forever.
 A spinning machine can spin in one day what it would take a woman perhaps 30 years to spin by hand.
 This machine is a one-quarter-size spinning machine that would have been used in a testing department.
 A full-sized spinning machine would have been four times this size, and a single worker (almost always female) would tend four of them.
 Spinners spent their work hours on their feet and on the move, checking each of their machines’ many feeds, tying up broken threads, and replacing empty roving bobbins and full thread bobbins.
 A spinning machine performs three tasks — it stretches the thick roving into thinner yarn or thread (this is called drawing), twists the yarn or thread to give it strength (this part is called spinning), and then winds the finished product on a large bobbin.
 The bobbins were hollow, and slid over the upright silver metal posts shown in the photo, called spindles.
 Originally, bobbins were made of hard wood, but today are usually aluminum.
 As the spinning machines drew or stretched the roving before spinning it, countless small fibers — too small to spin — would pop loose, forming a cloud of wool or cotton fibers in the air around the machine.
 Spinners breathed in those fibers, which severely damaged their lungs, often resulting in brown lung disease, which could be debilitating and even fatal.
 This machine has a safety feature that had only recently been developed.
 Suction tubes connected to a motor “vacuumed” most (about 90%) of the loose fibers out of the air and deposited them in a large “lint trap,” visible as a big box on the right side of the machine, above the electric motor.
 Today, few people in Connecticut have the knowledge to maintain and repair old textile machines like this, and replacement parts are no longer manufactured.
 For those reasons, the Museum rarely runs this machine.